emu-russia/psxcpu/cells.md

 #### Carry Adder

-This item is similar to Full Adder in functionality, except that its Carry In always equals 1.
+This cell is similar to Full Adder in functionality, except that its Carry In always equals 1.

 ![Xnor_or](/imgstore/cells/Xnor_or.jpg)